Tropical Storm Halong (2008): Philippines

 In Luzon, the typhoon caused 58 deaths and $94 million (USD) in damage.
 The storm destroyed 43,365 houses and damaged 188,830 more.
 Most of the damages reported were in Northern Luzon.
 Meanwhile, Mindoro and Panay islands were also affected as the storm-induced southwest monsoon brought rains and floods to those areas.
 In particular, a ferry in Mindoro was stranded as Cosme (still a tropical depression at that time) passed close enough to Mindoro on the night of May 15.
 The Subic-Olongapo area, one of the economic zones of the Philippines, experienced power outages as the storm got closer to Zambales on May 17.
 The province of Pangasinan, where the storm made its landfall, experienced waist-high floods and power outages as well.
 Even the city of Dagupan (in Pangasinan) suffered the same fate with even stranded persons all over the city due to flooding.
 The town of Sta.
 Cruz in Zambales had about 7,000 people homeless due to Cosme.
 Overall, the hardest hit were Pangasinan and Zambales provinces.
 Because the damage caused by the storm in Zambales is extensive even in infrastructure, repair was forced to be done on schools there as that time, classes are to resume in the next few weeks.
 The storm also increased the prices of vegetables in Metro Manila, as the latter gets most of its vegetables from Northern Luzon.
 Many places were flooded like what happened from Typhoon Ketsana.

 According to the final report on Cosme (Halong) released by the National Disaster Coordinating Council, 61 were reported killed, 33 wounded and three were left missing.
 People affected by Cosme numbered 1,496,635 persons in 1,510 barangays in five provinces.
 Damages to property totaled to PHP 4.712 billion, of PHP 3.721 billion were agricultural losses and PHP 992 million were destroyed infrastructure.
 Pangasinan was the most damaged province as indicated by the report.

+In June 2012, PAGASA retired the name Cosme from its naming lists.
+The name was replaced by Carina and was first used in the 2012 season.